OpenVoiceOS/ovos-docker/docs/getting-started/docker/security/hardening.md

     apparmor=1 security=apparmor
     ```

-System must be rebooted to instruct the kernel to load AppArmor.
+System must be rebooted to instruct the kernel to load AppArmor during the boot sequence.
+Once rebooted, check the AppArmor status using the `aa-status` command.

 === "Raspberry Pi OS"